 You could fit a few of the books above into this one book - it's packed with ideas.

 However, unlike the glossy photos and print in something like The Stick Book, the* I Love My World* book's print and photos are very poor, and nothing like the front cover (as I've tried to show in the photo above).

 This is a real shame as the content of this book is fantastic, but it's let down by poor presentation, which can make it a little harder to digest compared to many of the other outdoor kid's books.

-Don’t expect your kids to want to flick through this book, but if you can get over the cheap printing, there are lots of good ideas in here.
+Don't expect your kids to want to flick through this book, but if you can get over the cheap printing, there are many good ideas here.

-Hopefully, you’ll find that a useful list to help with engaging the kids on your next family camp or trip into the great outdoors.
+Hopefully, you'll find a useful list to help engage the kids on your next family camp or trip into the great outdoors.